Wilson Sonsini Goodrich & Rosati: History

-Wilson Sonsini was founded in 1961 as McCloskey, Wilson, Mosher & Martin in Palo Alto, California, with attorney Pete McCloskey and attorney John Arnot Wilson being two of the first named partners.
+Wilson Sonsini was founded in 1961 as McCloskey, Wilson & Mosher in Palo Alto, California, with attorneys Paul N. "Pete" McCloskey Jr., John Arnot Wilson, and Roger Laurence Mosher as the name partners.
 Wilson was a graduate of Princeton University and Yale Law School's class of 1941, which included Supreme Court jurists Byron White and Potter Stewart as well as former President Gerald Ford.
-Since its launch, the firm concentrated on the representation of emerging technology companies and venture capitalists.
-In 1969, the firm helped form Mayfield Fund, one of the first major venture capital firms.
-In 1970, John B. Goodrich joined the firm.
-Larry Sonsini and Mario Rosati joined in 1966 and 1971, respectively.
-In 1978, the firm takes on the name it has had since: Wilson Sonsini Goodrich & Rosati, PC.
-The firm recently started to use the shortened name, "Wilson Sonsini" in conjunction with launching a new firm website, on November 6, 2019.
+The firm since launch has primarily been focused on the representation of emerging technology companies and venture capitalists.
+Lawrence W. "Larry" Sonsini joined the firm in 1966 and after McCloskey left for Congress the firm became Wilson, Mosher & Sonsini.
+In 1969, the firm helped form Mayfield Fund, a venture capital firm.
+John B. Goodrich and Mario M. Rosati joined in 1970, and 1971, respectively.
+In 1978, name partner Roger L. Mosher broke off, taking a portion of the firm with him, and the firm adopted its current name of Wilson Sonsini Goodrich & Rosati, PC.
+On November 6, 2019, in conjunction with the launch of a new company website, the firm started to use the shortened name, "Wilson Sonsini".

-In 1980, Wilson Sonsini represented Apple Inc. in its much-publicized IPO.
-The firm was also involved in representing companies in the semiconductor industry, like LSI Logic, Altera, Cirrus Logic, Lattice Semiconductor, and Cypress Semiconductor.
-These companies were among those that helped Silicon Valley earn its name.
+In 1980, Wilson Sonsini represented Apple Inc. (then known as Apple Computer, Inc.) in its initial public offering (IPO).
+The firm was also involved in representing companies in the semiconductor industry like, LSI Logic, Altera, Cirrus Logic, Lattice Semiconductor, and Cypress Semiconductor.